 CONSUMER DURABLESIndia is the world's fifth largest and one of the fastest growing consumer markets, with the third largest middle class population.

 Over time and with growing purchasing power, the Indian consumer is moving from food to non-food, non-discretionary to discretionary items of consumption.

 With rising income level, it is expected that the consumption of value-added products in the consumer durables segment will continue to be on the upswing.

 Consumption is expected to grow in double digits over the next decade.
 Over the last couple of years, with rise in agricultural income and inflows from rural employment generating programmes like the National Rural Employment Guarantee Act (NREGA), rural and semi-urban India is flush with liquidity.
-Rising income level is enabling consumers to move towards the sector, as basic needs are gradually being taken care of.

 In the current financial year, with expectation of good monsoon, continuation of NREGA and various other subsidies/crop price support schemes, prosperity in the Indian hinterland is expected to further increase propelling demand for consumer durables.

 In any case, compared to other developing countries in South East Asia, per capita penetration of consumer durables in India is significantly lower.
 This clearly indicates the existence of significant scope for growth of consumer durable sector over the next few years.

 POWERThe BSE power index has underperformed the Sensex by 23.2% (12 month trailing basis) resulting in valuations of large cap power utilities, NTPC and Tata Power, falling to 1.8 times and 1.7 times price-to-book value (P/BV), respectively, against the historic average of 2.5 times for NTPC and over 2.5 times for Tata Power.